DheerajGollu/BookBrief/README.md

 The system was implemented with multiple languages like React with Javascript for the front-end, Node.js and Express.js for the back-end.

 ## Libraries needed
-The system uses multiple npm packages and dependencies.
-No specific external libraries need to be installed beyond the ones included in the project setup.
+The system need Node.js in order to run the back-end and install all the npm packages.
+You need to go to `https://nodejs.org/en/download/prebuilt-installer` and download the prebuilt installer first.

 ## Steps on how to run the system
 ### 1. Cloning the project